coolawesomeme/MinecraftPlus/CONTACT-INFO.md

 Info
 =============

 I may be contacted at coolawesomeme@gmail.com and [here](http://www.minecraftforum.net/topic/1142468-) is the mod's MinecraftForums page.
+My twitter is [here](http://twitter.com/coolawesomeme_).

 Mod Made By:
 -------------